OfirNahshoni/FinalProject_DSIP/README.md

 <img width="416" alt="image" src="https://user-images.githubusercontent.com/58309185/183515583-e381e428-cb45-4ae6-9972-cfa9896eb39e.png">

 To activate the program you need to download the ipynb (python notbook file) file.
 The start of coefficients is random choosen.
-The Gradient Step is implemented in a function called: "" This function is activated 1000 times, but it would be better to run even more steps the optimisation.
+The Gradient Step is implemented in a function called "gradientDescent(w,X,t,itter,alpha)".
+This function is activated 1000 times, but it would be better to run even more steps the optimisation.

+The code is well commited, so you can understand every line of code or function that were wrote.
+Enjoy :-)